bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/02_Agents/01_Local.rst

     compss@bsc.es:~$ compss_agent_lost_resources [options] resource_name

 In this case, the only available options are those used for identifying the endpoint of the agent:``--agent_node`` and ``--agent_port``.
-As with the previous commands, by default, the request is submitted to the agent deployed on the IP address 127.0.0.1 and listenning on port 46101.
+As with the previous commands, by default, the request is submitted to the agent deployed on the IP address 127.0.0.1 and listening on port 46101.